iocron/gitwebhook/README.md

    "mailSubject":"Gitwebhook - "
 6. Make a test commit to your Github / Bitbucket Repo and see if the code on your server has changed as well, have fun.

-(If you are a bitbucket user, then edit the .htaccess and uncomment the Bitbucket User Block)
+Note - If you are a bitbucket user:
+  - then edit the .htaccess and uncomment the Bitbucket User Block for better security (important!)

-*Additional Notes:*
+  - use `ssh -Tv git@bitbucket.org` additionally and check if a valid connection can be established before you try a test commit (and accept the RSA key fingerprint as well if asked)

+*Tips:*
-*You can use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server.
+*You can use the gitwebhook on a different domain (e.g. Subdomain) and deploy to a different location on your server if you like.
 The gitwebhook module supports only a single git repository at the moment (multiple git repositories will be added in the future).*

 ### Troubleshooting:
 If you run into any problems and the git data doesn't get pulled correctly, then look into the webhook section on github (Settings -> Webhooks) and click on the webhook, further below you'll see the "Recent Deliveries", you can inspect them and even trigger the events manually again if necessary.